-There were fifty thousand Canadian women in uniform during the Second World War.
+Fifty thousand Canadian women in uniform served during the Second World War.
 Even while battling the Third Reich, they still wanted to look their best.
 Since they were forced to wear the same hat every day for years, style was crucial.
 So which branch of the armed forces had the most flattering headgear?
 You be the judge.

 When war was declared in September 1939, women weren’t allowed to join the armed forces.
 The concept of women as warriors did not sit well with the male members of Parliament.